randseay/dotfiles/README.md

 chflags nohidden ~/Library/
 ```

-After you change what you want, you may need to restart your shell or dock
+After you change what you want, you may need to restart your shell or dock, or even logout and log back in (such is the case with speeding up the key repeat).

 ```bash
 # exit shell